BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKWhiteTopHatImage.md

-# ITK White Top Hat Image Filter (ITKWhiteTopHatImage)
+# ITK White Top Hat Image Filter

 White top hat extracts local maxima that are larger than the structuring element.